ARMmbed/mbed-os/features/filesystem/littlefs/littlefs/SPEC.md

 ## Some important details

 - The littlefs is a block-based filesystem.
-This is, the disk is divided into an array of evenly sized blocks that are used as the logical unit of storage in littlefs.
+The disk is divided into an array of evenly sized blocks that are used as the logical unit of storage in littlefs.
 Block pointers are stored in 32 bits.

-- There is no explicit free-list stored on disk, the littlefs only knows what is in use in the filesystem.
+- There is no explicit free-list stored on disk.
+The littlefs only knows what is in use in the filesystem.

 - The littlefs uses the value of 0xffffffff to represent a null block-pointer.

 - All values in littlefs are stored in little-endian byte order.

-## Directories / Metadata pairs
+## Directories/Metadata pairs

 Metadata pairs form the backbone of the littlefs and provide a system for atomic updates.
 Even the superblock is stored in a metadata pair.

-As their name suggests, a metadata pair is stored in two blocks, with one block acting as a redundant backup in case the other is corrupted.
+As its name suggests, a metadata pair is stored in two blocks, with one block acting as a redundant backup in case the other is corrupted.
 These two blocks could be anywhere in the disk and may not be next to each other, so any pointers to directory pairs need to be stored as two block pointers.